 The chemical resistance and electrical properties of Fluon® ETFE are beneficial for use in various medical equipment parts.

 Fluon®ETFE is a tough fluoropolymer that has chemical resistance and electrical properties comparable to typical fluoropolymers, such as PTFE, PFA and FEP but performs better than ECTFE or PVdF because of its improved mechanical strength and moldability.

 The chemical resistance and electrical properties of Fluon® PTFE are beneficial for use in various medical equipment parts.

 PTFE accounts for 60-70% of the total demand for fluoropolymers.
 Although discovered over 60 years ago, applications are still being explored in new fields due to its numerous desired properties such as inertness, lubricity and heat resistance.

 The chemical resistance and electrical properties of Fluon® PFA are beneficial for use in various medical equipment parts.

 Fluon® PFA is a copolymer of tetrafluoroethylene (C2F4) and perfluoroalkoxyethylene.
 PFA retains inherent characteristics and similar properties to PTFE but can be processed using thermoplastic techniques, such as injection molding, extrusion, and blow molding.

-Based on its properties of “oil and water repellency”, “chemical resistance”, “transparency” among others, it is used and considered for the production of “semiconductor equipment parts”.
+Due to its properties of “oil and water repellency”, “chemical resistance”, “transparency” and the like, it is used and suitable for “medical devices” applications.